zanderlewis/hacktoberfest/CONTRIBUTING.md

 ## How to contribute
 1. Fork this repository
 2. Create a new script
     a.
-Add a new script in the respective folder (C, Python, PHP)
+Add a new script in the respective folder (C, Python, PHP, etc.)
     b.
 Make sure the script is working and 100+ lines
     c.
 Add a comment at the top of the script with the following information:
         - Author